How to Change a Tire Without a Jack

 2. Distribute Weight Evenly:

-1. When using a lever system, ensure the weight is evenly distributed to avoid tilting.
+1. When using a lever system, ensure weight is evenly spread to avoid tilting.

-2. Use a wide, sturdy base to support the vehicle.
+2. Utilize a wide, sturdy base for support.

 3. Secure the Lever System:

-1. Position the lever securely under the vehicle, ensuring it doesn’t slip.
+1. Position the lever securely under the vehicle to prevent slipping.

 2. Apply steady, controlled pressure to lift the car gradually.